Nexus Letters for Your VA Disability Claims

 Medical Opinions for Federal Disability Accommodations

-Federal Disability Accommodations Intake
+Disability Accommodations Intake

-When These Medical Opinions Are requested
+When These Medical Opinions May Be Helpful

 Veterans employed by, or applying to, federal agencies are sometimes required to provide medical documentation to support a reasonable accommodation request.
-Agencies may ask for clarification regarding:

 In many cases, treating clinicians are unable or unwilling to provide this type of documentation, particularly when occupational or functional analysis is required.
+Our role is to provide a clear, medically grounded assessment of your condition and its impact on your work capacity.

 The Role of Occupational Medicine